GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 * Lake Blanche
 * Lake Everard

-As an example, Kati Thanda is a particularly complex polygon when mapped using automated methods, resulting in 3,118 polygons ranging from 900 m<sup>2</sup> to 4,609 km<sup>2</sup>.
-Kati Thanda and Lake Everard in v1 and v2 are shown below.
+As an example, Kati Thanda-Lake Eyre is a particularly complex polygon when mapped using automated methods, resulting in 3,118 polygons ranging from 900 m<sup>2</sup> to 4,609 km<sup>2</sup>.
+Kati Thanda-Lake Eyre and Lake Everard in v1 and v2 are shown below.

 :::{figure} /_files/cmi/SaltLakesSwap.JPG
 :alt: Complex polygons swapped for mapped polygons

 Complex polygons replaced for large salt lakes in South Australia.
 Original polygons are shown in red.
-Blue areas show where polygons were infilled by replacement with the Surface Hydrology Polygons (Regional). a) Focus on the northern edge of Kati Thanda, SA, showing the complexity of the automatically detected polygons. b) Lake Everard, SA.
+Blue areas show where polygons were infilled by replacement with the Surface Hydrology Polygons (Regional). a) Focus on the northern edge of Kati Thanda-Lake Eyre, SA, showing the complexity of the automatically detected polygons. b) Lake Everard, SA.
 :::

 #### Polygon names